Top 10 essential questions to ask a wedding photographer!

 Question 2 of my ‘Top 10 essential questions to ask a wedding photographer’ is all about the money!
 This is what everyone wants to know right?
 How much is it going to cost you!
 And although quality doesn’t cheap, it is worth knowing the value of the service that you are getting.

-My answer: Full day coverage starts from £1,350 and includes me telling the story of your day for 10 hours.
+My full day coverage starts from £1,350 and includes me telling the story of your day for up to 10 hours.
 To find out more please visit my wedding photography packages.

 3. Is wedding photography your full time job?

-Yes!
-I went full time back in 2014.
-I shot my first ever full-time wedding in 2008 at Prestwold Hall.
+I went full time at the end of 2014 and have never looked back.
+I shot my first wedding in 2008 at Prestwold Hall.

 4. Where are you based, and do you travel?

-I’m a Nottingham based wedding photographer, but one of the best bits about my job are the places that I get to see.
+I’m a Nottingham based wedding photographer, but one of the best bits about my job are different places that I get to see.

 5. What cameras do you use?

-I use top end Canon and Sony cameras and lenses.
-I wil often shoot most of the wedding with two dedicated lenses but will then mix it up depending on what’s happening.
+The cameras I use are Canon and Sony cameras with various lenses.
+I will often shoot most of the wedding with two dedicated lenses but will then mix it up depending on what’s happening.

 6. What equipment do you bring with you to a wedding?

-I will bring all of my lenses and even portable lighting just in case it’s needed.
+I will bring all of my lenses, my back up camera and even portable lighting just in case it’s needed.